 What is Athena SWAN

 The Athena SWAN Charter is an evaluation and accreditation program.
-Established in the UK in 2005 the Charter is a response to serious under-representation of women in Science, Technology, Engineering, Mathematics, and Medicine (STEMM).
+Established in the UK in 2005, the Charter is a response to serious under-representation of women in Science, Technology, Engineering, Mathematics, and Medicine (STEMM).
 It has had tremendous success in enhancing gender equity for STEMM disciplines.
-The charity Equality Challenge Unit manages this program.
-This framework is based on ten principles of the Athena SWAN Charter.
+The SAGE framework is based on ten principles of the Athena SWAN Charter.

 Science in Australia Gender Equity (SAGE) Pilot Project

-The Australian Academy of Science established the SAGE initiative in 2014.
-Their role is to explore options for advancing gender equity in Australian STEMM disciplines.
-The key driver to establish SAGE was the fact that in 2013, not one woman was elected to the Academy Fellowship.
+The Australian Academy of Science established the SAGE initiative in 2014, after it was realised that in 2013 not a single woman was elected to the Academy Fellowship.
+The role of SAGE is to explore options for advancing gender equity in Australian STEMM disciplines.
 At the 2014 SAGE Forum it was proposed that a Pilot of Athena SWAN be undertaken in Australian.

-40 universities, medical research institutes and publicly funded research agencies have chosen to participate in the SAGE Pilot.
-Participants will collect, analyse and present data on gender equity policies and practices in STEMM departments.
+Forty-five universities, medical research institutes and publicly-funded research agencies have chosen to participate in the SAGE Pilot.
+Participating institutions will collect, analyse and present data on gender equity policies and practices in their STEMM departments.
 They will also identify gaps and opportunities for improvement.
 Participants will work towards an Athena SWAN Award at the Institutional Bronze level.
 This is a mandatory requirement for future Silver and Gold awards.
 The submission will undergo peer-review and will be valid for four years.

 The ten principles of the Athena SWAN Charter